-Currently, Gordon Sports Complex is under renovation, therefore, the cost to run adult athletics programs will increase significantly in FY12/13, when the complex is complete and new programs are implemented at the facility.
+Gordon Sports Complex is completed, therefore, the cost to run adult athletics programs will increase significantly when the new programs are implemented at the facility.

 RECREATION/CENTERS AND GYMS

 The Centers and Gyms division provides citizens indoor leisure service and recreation needs through organized and supervised programs, including educational, cultural, and art for youth and adults in the community.